ProjectEvergreen/www.greenwoodjs.dev/src/pages/docs/reference/configuration.md

 ## Base Path

-There are cases where an application might be deployed and hosted from a "sub" pathname that acts as the relative "web root".
+There are cases where an application might be deployed and hosted from a "sub" path that acts as the relative "web root".
 (GitHub Pages is an example of this)

-So with a URL of _http://www.example.com/app-a/_, the \*_basePath_ would be set as follows:
+So with a URL of _http://www.example.com/app-a/_, the _basePath_ would be set as follows:

 ```js
 export default {